 Los Angeles is moving to the next phase of its emergency water conservation plan.

-In an announcement yesterday, Mayor Eric Garcetti said that the Los Angeles Department of Water and Power (LADWP) will move to Phase 3 of its emergency water conservation planOpens in a new tab., requiring all LADWP customers to cut the number of outdoor watering days from three to two.
+In an announcement yesterday, Mayor Eric Garcetti said that the Los Angeles Department of Water and Power (LADWP) will move to Phase 3 of its emergency water conservation plan, requiring all LADWP customers to cut the number of outdoor watering days from three to two.

 The news comes after a finding that despite the drought conditions and pleas from Governor Newsom to conserve, Californians increased their water consumption by 19% in March.
-The Guardian reportsOpens in a new tab.:
+The Guardian reports:

 [T]he first three months of 2022 have been some of the driest ever recorded.
 Water use increased slightly in January and February before exploding in March when compared to 2020 figures.